PDC-support/benchmarks-procurement/benchmarks/CP2K/README.md

 This benchmark is particularly sensitive to network performance and to the performance of batched small matrix-matrix multiplications.
-To obtain optimal performance for small matrix-matrix multiplications, CP2K should be compiled with some of the libraries specified below.
+To obtain optimal performance for small matrix-matrix multiplications, CP2K can be compiled with some of the libraries specified below.

 - [libxsmm](https://github.com/hfp/libxsmm): a library for specialized
   dense and sparse matrix operations targetting Intel